GAMR: A Guided Attention Model for (visual) Reasoning

 \subsection{Robustness}

 We did a study to inspect the robustness of the model.
 We evaluated the model on two factors: robustness to scale and robustness to the noise.
-We found that \textit{MAREO} is able to extract the correct rules in both these scenarios.
+We found that \textit{GAMR} is able to extract the correct rules in both of these scenarios.

 \paragraph{Scale} We analyzed the performance of the model with changing scale.
 We train the model with images of resolution $128 \times 128$ and test them at scale 1.5 times the original, i.e., $192 \times 192$.
 We found that the model can generalize at this scale to various tasks such as \textit{1, 9, 11, 14, 15, 17}.
 In Table~\ref{tab:scale}, we compared the performances of the model trained on tasks at scale (s=1) and tested on task with s=1 with tested on task with s=1.5 for two different training sets, 5k and 10k.
 We did not use any augmentation relating to changing scale during the training, which might push the model to learn such scale-invariant representations.